NVIDIA/cuda-python/docs_src/source/module/cuda.rst

         If the value is set during compile time, it cannot be set at runtime.
 Setting it at runtime should return CUDA_ERROR_NOT_PERMITTED.
-See :py:obj:`~.cuFuncSetAttribute`
+See :py:obj:`~.cuFuncSetAttribute`, :py:obj:`~.cuKernelSetAttribute`

     .. autoattribute:: cuda.cuda.CUfunction_attribute.CU_FUNC_ATTRIBUTE_REQUIRED_CLUSTER_DEPTH